weipin/hello-async-rust/src/basic/exercises/readme.md

 # Exercises

 1. Write function `waker_fn` which "converts a closure into a Waker".
-1. Write function `waker_unparks` which creates a waker.
+1. Write function `waker_unpark` which creates a waker.
 The waker unparks a given thread when waking.
 1. Write function `block_on` which "blocks the current thread on a future".
 1. Rewrite `Recv` to support the Waker pattern.
 Name the new struct